Jeffrey Bryan

-Jeffrey Marc Bryan (born April 16, 1976) is an American lawyer from Minnesota who has served as a United States district judge of the United States District Court for the District of Minnesota since 2023.
-He previously served as a judge of the Minnesota Court of Appeals from 2019 to 2023.
+Jeffrey Marc Bryan (born April 16, 1976) is an American lawyer and jurist who has served since 2023 as a United States district judge of the United States District Court for the District of Minnesota.
+From 2019 to 2023, he served as a judge of the Minnesota Court of Appeals, and from 2013 to 2019 as a judge of the District Court of Minnesota.

 Early life and education

-Bryan was born on April 16, 1976, in Fayetteville, North Carolina.
+Bryan was born on April 16, 1976, in Fayetteville, North Carolina, and grew up in El Paso, Texas.
 His mother's family is of Mexican descent.
 His mother was a high school English teacher and inspired Bryan to pursue a career in law after she read him the book To Kill a Mockingbird.
 Bryan earned his Bachelor of Arts, summa cum laude, from the University of Texas at Austin in 1998 and his Juris Doctor from Yale Law School in 2002.

 Career

 Bryan was a law clerk for Judge Paul A. Magnuson of the United States District Court for the District of Minnesota from 2002 to 2003.
-He was a civil litigation attorney for Robins Kaplan LLP in Minneapolis from 2003 to 2007, where he developed a litigation practice emphasizing antitrust law and intellectual property disputes.
-From 2007 to 2013, he served as an assistant United States attorney for the United States Attorney's Office from 2007 to 2013, where he prosecuted financial fraud and drug-trafficking conspiracies.
+From 2003 to 2007, he was a civil litigation attorney for Robins Kaplan LLP in Minneapolis, where he developed a litigation practice emphasizing antitrust law and intellectual property disputes.
+From 2007 to 2013, he served as an assistant United States attorney for the United States Attorney's Office, where he prosecuted financial fraud and drug-trafficking conspiracies.

 State district court

-On July 11, 2013, he was appointed as a trial court judge in the Ramsey County District Court by Governor Mark Dayton to fill the vacancy left by the retirement of J. Thomas Mott.
-He was subsequently elected in 2014.
-He assumed office on August 20, 2013.
+On July 11, 2013, Governor Mark Dayton appointed Bryan as a trial court judge in the Ramsey County District Court to fill the vacancy left by J. Thomas Mott's retirement.
+He assumed office on August 20, 2013, and was elected in 2014.
 He co-chaired the Ramsey County Juvenile Detention Alternatives Initiative during his time on the trial court.
 In 2018 and 2020, Bryan was among four finalists for vacancies on the Minnesota Supreme Court.

 Minnesota Court of Appeals

-On October 9, 2019, Minnesota Governor Tim Walz announced the appointment of Bryan to be a judge of the Minnesota Court of Appeals.
+On October 9, 2019, Minnesota Governor Tim Walz appointed Bryan to be a judge of the Minnesota Court of Appeals.
 He filled the vacancy left by Heidi Schellhas.
-He serves in an at-large capacity.
+He served in an at-large capacity.
 He assumed office on November 25, 2019.